 If the eGC1 has a connected budget, then the Budget Preparer is also an Owner.

 SAGE checks that all of the required fields have data and all required attachments are in place for the Grant Runner forms.
-In addition, SAGE checks for any NIH errors or warning.
-You cannot complete an eGC1 if any errors are present.
+In addition, SAGE checks for any NIH errors or warnings.
+A user cannot complete an eGC1 if any errors are present.

 The application would be one that involves the use of vertebrate animals (non-fiscal compliance question AU-1 = Yes).
 The Animal Subjects node appears as an approver if the application is After-the-Fact (ATF).
 If not ATF, then if the Application Type is Transfer from Another Institution or Supplement and Extension.